celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 ### Register as a Validator Group

-In order to register a Validator Group, you will need to authorize a validator (group) signer on behalf of the `ReleaseGold` Locked Gold Account.
+In order to register a Validator Group, you will need to authorize a validator (group) signer on behalf of the `ReleaseGold` registered Account.
 In these steps you will create a new key on your local machine for this purpose.

 ```bash
 # On your local machine